pinecone-io/pinecone-ts-client/README.md

 // Create some vector embeddings using your model of choice. const records = [...]

-// Upsert data.
-Specify a batchSize if you are trying to upsert
+// Upsert data
-// a large number of records at once await index.upsert({ records, batchSize: 100 })
+await index.upsert(records)

 // Prepare query values.
 In a more realistic example, these would both come out of a model. const vector = [